-As at August 31, 2008, the Company had cash of \$3,318 and liabilities of \$99,242.
-The liabilities of \$89,760 owed to general creditors are as follows: independent accountants - \$2,500, internal accountant for an opinion on the financial statements attached to this Form 10K - \$36,040 for preparation and edgarizing financial statements and other reports, \$49,672 owed to a former director of the Company, \$946 owed to Holladay Stock Transfer and \$602 for other payables.
-The amount owed to related parties of \$9,482 is non-interest bearing and has not fixed terms of repayment.
+As at August 31, 2009, the Company had cash of \$3,441 and liabilities of \$110,981.
+The liabilities of \$95,626 owed to general creditors are as follows: independent accountants - \$2,500, internal accountant for an opinion on the financial statements attached to this Form 10K - - \$42,740 for preparation and edgarizing financial statements and other reports, \$49,672 owed to a former director of the Company and \$714 for other payables.
+The amount owed to related parties of \$15,355 is non-interest bearing and has not fixed terms of repayment.
 During the year, the Company has incurred the following expenses:

 Expenditure Amount

 Accounting and audit i \$ 9,500

-Bank charges 86
+Bank charges 81

 Edgar filings ii 1,200

-Filing fees and franchise taxes iii 326
+Filing fees and franchise taxes iii 208

-Legal iv 4,000

-Management fees v 2,400
+Management fees iv 2,400

-Office vi 886
+Office V 277

-Rent vii 1,200
+Rent vi 1,200

-Telephone viii 600
+Telephone vii 600

-Transfer agent's fees and interest ix 1,605
+Transfer agent's fees and interest viii 350

-Total expenses \$ 21,803
+Total expenses \$ 15,816

 - i.
 The Company accrues \$500 each for November's, February's and May's fees to its auditors, Madsen & Associates, CPA's Inc., for the review of its 10Qs and \$2,500 for the examination of the Form 10K.
-In addition, the Company has accrued \$1,250 each for its November, February and May 10Qs; also, \$1,750 has been accrued for this Form 10K in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10Qs and 10Ks. - The Company has incurred certain expenses during the year for filing its various Forms 10Qs and 10K with the SEC.
+In addition, the Company has accrued \$1,250 each for its November, February and May 10Qs; also, \$1,750 has been accrued for this Form 10K in order that the accountant can prepare the applicable working papers and other information to be submitted to the auditors for their review of the Form 10Qs and 10Ks. - ii The Company has incurred certain expenses during the year for filing its various Forms 10Qs and 10K with the SEC.
 The expense for filing these Forms 10Q was \$250 per quarter and the Form 10K is \$450. - iii.
-The Company has paid annual filing fees to The Company Corporation of \$226 including interest which included the State of Delaware franchise taxes. - iv.
-The Company used the services of two separate legal firms during the year to assist it in various corporate matters. - v.
+The Company has paid annual filing fees to The Company Corporation of \$208 including interest which included the State of Delaware franchise taxes. - iv.
 The Company does not compensate its directors for the service they perform for the Company since, at the present time it does not have adequate funds to do so.
 Nevertheless, management realizes that it should give recognition to the services performed by the directors and officers and therefore has accrued \$200 per month.
 This amount has been expensed in the current period with the offsetting credit being allocated to "Capital in Excess of Par Value" on the balance sheet.
-The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual. - vi.
-Office expenses of \$481 were paid to the Company's directors for expenditures on behalf of the Company.
-Notarization of certain corporate documents were \$175.
-General expenses of \$230 for photocopying, fax and courier were paid.
+The Company will not, in the future, be responsible for paying either cash or shares in settling this accrual.

-- vii.
+- v.
+Office expenses of \$164 were paid to the Company's directors for expenditures on behalf of the Company which was mainly courier payments.
+In addition, the Company incurred \$113 for photocopying and fax charges - vi.
 The Company does not incur any rental expense since it used the personal residence of its President.
 Similar to management fees, rent expense should be reflected as an operating expense.
-Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value". - viii.
+Therefore, the Company has accrued \$100 per month as an expense with an offsetting credit to "Capital in Excess of Par Value". - vii.
 The Company does not have its own telephone number but uses the telephone number of its President.
-Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - ix.
-During the period, the Company transferred from Nevada Agency & Trust Company to Holladay Stock Transfer which resulted in a termination fee from Nevada Agency & Trust Company of \$149 with an addition charge of \$10 for a shareholder report.
-The Company paid Holladay Stock Transfer a start up fee of \$500 and incurred cost during the year of \$946.
+Similar to management fees and rent, the Company accrues an amount of \$50 per month to represent the charges for telephone with an offsetting entry to "Capital in Excess of Par Value". - viii.
+The Company paid Holladay Stock Transfer \$300 in service charges and an additional amount of \$50 for confirming the share position with Madsen & Associates CPA's Inc. for audit purposes for the fiscal year ended August 31, 2008.